-Facelifts are usually done by our board-certified plastic surgeons, private surgery suite under IV sedation combined with local anesthesia.
+Facelifts are performed by our board-certified plastic surgeons, private surgery suite under IV sedation combined with local anesthesia.
 Dr. Finn may opt to utilize general anesthesia should he deem it medically necessary.
 Some patients choose to stay in the hospital overnight, but most recover in the comfort of their own homes after surgery.
 We are conveniently located adjacent to the Courtyard by Marriott, and we can arrange discounted stays if needed.

 Following surgery, patients wear a large, fluffy dressing for one to two days.
 After this is removed, patients may wash their face and hair gently.
 We remove sutures and staples between one and two weeks post procedure.
 It is important to minimize activity following surgery and to keep the head elevated as much as possible.
 Ice packs are helpful for the first 24 hours.

 Bruising and swelling are typical and may be dramatic after surgery.
 This resolves in varying amounts of time, generally within ten days to two weeks, and much of the bruising may be concealed with makeup at one week following surgery.
 Pain is surprisingly minimal following surgery, and the cheeks and ears may feel numb for several weeks.

 You will receive a surgical quote and any clearance forms required at your consultation.
-Should you decide to proceed, we will connect you with our patient care coordinator, Shannon Jones.
+Should you decide to proceed, we will connect you with our patient care coordinator, Stephanie.
 At this time, you will select a procedure date and pay a $500.00 non-refundable booking fee to reserve this date.
 Once the surgery date is set, we schedule a pre-operative appointment two weeks prior to surgery.